 dist/

-Once you have done these steps it’s time to start structuring your model.
+Once these setup steps are complete, it’s time to focus on structuring your model’s code.
 Visit Structure your Model to continue!

 Structure your Model